DailyL/small-scale-autonomous-cars/README.md

 *Figure 2: Classification of research in small-scale cars into modular and end-to-end systems.
 Modular systems are further subdivided into perception tasks, planning tasks, and control tasks.*

+For simulators of each platform, we summarized them into following table.

 | **Platforms**      | **Software Programming** | **Simulation Platform** | **User Manual** |
 |--------------------|-------------------------|------------------------|-----------------|
 | ART/ATK            | ROS2                    | [Chrono](https://projectchrono.org/)|  ❌              |